rich-murphey/gnu-graphics/README.md

 (`x1`, `y1`) and ending (`x2`, `y2`) points of a line.
 The current point becomes (`x2`, `y2`).

-@xref{linemod} for how to specify the style or pattern of line.
+See 'linemod' for how to specify the style or pattern of line.

 ##### int `linemod` (char `*s`)